Hold onto your hats! Puppets, stories, music, dance & laughs.

 I Want My Hat Back, This Is Not My Hat, and We Found a Hat.
 Adapted by Kathy MacLellan.
 From the books by Jon Klassen, illustrated by Jon Klassen.
 Published by Candlewick Press.

 In I Want My Hat Back, a big bear politely asks other animals if they have seen his hat.
 The rabbit’s answer is suspicious: "I did not steal a hat."
-Once again, the chase is on, and the bear recovers his hat in a dark but hilarious way.
+The chase is on, and the bear recovers his hat in a dark but hilarious way.

 In This is Not My Hat, a bold and gleeful little fish steals a hat from a much larger fish.
-He thinks he’ll get away with it – but the big fish opens his eyes, the chase is on, and justice prevails.
+He thinks he’ll get away with it—but the big fish opens his eyes.
+Once again the chase is on, and justice prevails.

 Finally, in We Found a Hat, two turtles find one hat.
 “But there is only one hat, and there are two of us.”
 Will the hat destroy their friendship?